 - Head and Neck Unit: Dr Shree Bhide

 - Lung Unit: Professor Sanjay Popat

 - Palliative Care: Dr Jayne Wood

-- Urology Unit: Professor Johann de Bono (prostate), Dr James Larkin (renal) and Dr Robert Huddart (other)
+- Urology Unit: Professor Johann de Bono (prostate), Professor James Larkin (renal) and Dr Robert Huddart (other)

 New and improved facilities

 We are also complementing the aims of the research strategy with building projects to create a research community.

 We currently have research teams scattered around the hospital, which is not ideal as they don’t benefit from peer networks and the sharing of best practice.